-The steepest long-term populations declines we have measured are forTurtle Dove, Tree Sparrow, Nightingale, Grey Partridge, Willow Tit and Spotted Flycatcher, which have all declined by 90% or more since 1967, as, almost certainly, has Lesser Spotted Woodpecker.
-Turtle Dove shows the biggest decline of any species in this report (98%) and its rate of decline suggests it may soon disappear as a British breeding bird.
+The steepest long-term populations declines we have measured are forTurtle Dove, Tree Sparrow, Willow Tit, Grey Partridge, Tree Pipit, Spotted Flycatcher, Lesser Spotted Woodpecker and Nightingale, which have all declined by 90% or more since 1967.
+Turtle Dove shows the biggest decline of any species in this report (99%) and its rate of decline suggests it may soon disappear as a British breeding bird.

-These 28 species that have halved in population size outweigh the 21 species found to show an equivalent increase, i.e. a doubling of population size, over similar periods.
+These 30 species that have halved in population size outweigh the 21 species found to show an equivalent increase, i.e. a doubling of population size, over similar periods.
 The gap between the numbers of species halving and doubling over the long-term has decreased by one species in this year's report.

-Except for Whitethroat, which has shown sustained, though still limited, recovery following considerable losses in the late 1960s, all but one of these rapidly declining species already benefit from listing as either red or amber Birds of Conservation Concern (PSoB/BoCC4).
-The other exception is the green-listed Greenfinch, which raises a high alert after a rapid decline in the last ten years, following a period of sustained population increases during the 1980s and 1990s.
+Except for Whitethroat, which has shown sustained, though still limited, recovery following considerable losses in the late 1960s, all but one of these rapidly declining species already benefit from listing as either red or amber Birds of Conservation Concern (PSoB/BoCC5).